baburkin/graphs/README.md

 ## Introduction

 This library provides simple API (data structures and set of algorithms) to use in programs that run algorithms on graphs.

+Currently, it has algorithms for computing:

+* the shortest path in the graph using BFS (breadth-first search)
+* an order in a directed graph using DFS (depth-first search)
+* a topological order (and its reverse) in a directed graph
+* all connected components (self-connected islands) in a graph

 ## Sample Usage